mindis/multimap/doc/cppbasics.md

 * there is another type of iterator which holds a writer lock on a list for exclusive access.
 This type of iterator is only used internally for implementing remove and replace operations.
 * Iterators support lazy initialization which means that no I/O operation is performed until its `next` method has been called.
 This feature is useful in cases where multiple iterators must be requested first in order to determine in which order they have to be processed.
 * Calling `next` followed by `toString` is a simple way to get a deep copy of the current value.
-* Iterators can tell the number of values left to be iterated via its `available` method.
+* Iterators can tell the number of values left to iterate via its `available` method.

 ## Removing Values